Private Mode

 Once Baz support confirms the integration is ready:

-1. Follow the standard Baz integration flow for GitHub or GitLab
+1. Go back to baz.co/login, and follow the standard Baz integration flow for GitHub or GitLab

-2. All repository storage and filesystem operations will automatically use your FSS pod
+2. All repository storage and filesystem operations will automatically use your FSS pod.
+Feel free to follow the container logs of the container on your end.

 3. Begin using Baz as normal with full Private Mode data residency